How to Make Your Dorm Room Feel like Home for Less than $300

 Just because you’re sharing a bathroom with three other people doesn’t mean you can’t have a spa moment.
 With a few linen waffle bath towels, a tonal face towel, a linen robe, and your favorite shampoo and conditioner, you can make your tiny tiled bathroom feel luxurious.
 Lean into the spa theme even more with some fresh eucalyptus or a humidity-loving hanging plant, like a fern.

 A house is not a home without artwork, and the same goes for a dorm room.
-Keep things budget-conscious with a few prints of family and friends housed in thrifted frames, or invest in a few long-term pieces from a favorite artist (we love Claudia Miranda, Maggie Stephenson, and Amber Kingi!).
+Keep things budget-conscious with a few prints of family and friends housed in thrifted frames, or invest in a few long-term pieces from a favorite artist (we love Madelen Möllard, Annabelle Golden, Claudia Miranda, and Em McLeod!).
 Finally, it doesn’t hurt to mix in a few art books with your school books — they’ll add personality and pops of color to your dorm!